 You might ask: if the problem is this obvious, why hasn't anyone solved it?
 Because until recently, they couldn't.
 When the first wave of LLMs arrived in 2023, they were impressive at generating text and code - but they were terrible at understanding the kind of problem PCB design actually is.
 It's not just language.
 It's multi-domain reasoning: electrical, spatial, thermal, mechanical, and manufacturing constraints all at once, with tradeoffs that cascade across domains.
 Early models couldn't hold that kind of complexity in context.
 They'd hallucinate component values, ignore physical constraints, or produce designs that looked plausible but violated basic electrical rules.

 That's changing.
 Recent advances in frontier models (deeper reasoning, longer context, better spatial understanding) have shown that while there's still a long way to go, the possibility is no longer ruled out.
-Models like Claude Opus 4.5 are scoring higher than humans on SWE benchmarks and reasoning through multi-step constraint problems that would've tripped up earlier models completely.
+Models like GPT-5.4 and Claude Opus 4.6 are scoring higher than humans on SWE benchmarks and reasoning through multi-step constraint problems that would've tripped up earlier models completely.
 The same kind of reasoning (balancing tradeoffs across conflicting constraints) is exactly what PCB design demands.
 That doesn't mean you point a language model at an EM problem and hope for the best.
 The AI handles the reasoning layer: understanding design intent, making tradeoff decisions, reading datasheets and extracting circuits.
-The physics still runs through real solvers, DRC engines, and constraint checkers.
+The physics still runs through real solvers, EM simulation, SPICE, and constraint engines.
 The breakthrough is combining the two.

 The models aren't perfect, but they're good enough to be genuinely useful: reading a 200-page datasheet and extracting the application circuit, understanding that a decoupling cap needs to be within 2mm of the power pin and why, reasoning about how moving one component changes the routing which changes the impedance which changes the stackup.
 Not just flagging that something's wrong - understanding the design intent behind why it should be a certain way.
 The gap between "AI can't do this" and "AI can assist with this" is closing faster than anyone expected.